8 dead in shooting at rail yard serving Silicon Valley - News Break

 San Jose, the 10th-largest city in the U.S. with more than a million people, is about 50 miles south of San Francisco in the heart of Silicon Valley.

-In the city itself, the most recent mass shooting occurred in 2019 at a private home, according to The Mercury News, in what police said was a quadruple murder and suicide precipitated by family conflict.
+In the city itself, the most recent mass shooting occurred in 2019 at a private home, according to The Mercury News.
+Police said it was a quadruple murder and suicide precipitated by family conflict.

 Wednesday's attack was the county’s second shooting in less than two years.
 A gunman killed three people before killing himself at a popular garlic festival in Gilroy in July 2019.